Charlotte Rampling: Personal life

 In 1972, Rampling married New Zealand actor and publicist Bryan Southcombe and had a son, Barnaby Southcombe (who became a television director), before divorcing in 1976.
 The couple was reported to have been living in a ménage à trois with Randall Laurence, a male model, and in 1974, Rampling was quoted by the syndicated columnist Earl Wilson as saying: "There are so many misunderstandings in life.
 I once caused a scandal by saying I lived with two men...I didn't mean it in a sexual sense...I was just too dirty to clean my act up.
 We were just like any people sharing an apartment."
 In 2021, Rampling acknowledged the relationship in an interview with The Guardian, saying:Well, I did have two boyfriends, which was racy at the time...We were all very young.
 It was all chop and change.
 Quite a lot of things were experimental, I suppose.
 How to live a life!
-I don't know whether I've got it now, but never mind – I had it!In 1978, Rampling married French composer Jean-Michel Jarre and had a second son, David Jarre, who became a musician and singer and then a magician.
+I don't know whether I've got it now, but never mind – I had it!

+Rampling moved to Paris in the late 1970s.
+In 1978, Rampling married French composer Jean-Michel Jarre and had a second son, David Jarre, who became a musician and singer and then a magician.
 She also raised her stepdaughter, Émilie Jarre, who became a fashion designer.
 The marriage was publicly dissolved in 1997, when Rampling learned from tabloid stories about Jarre's affairs with other women.
 Their divorce was finalised in 2002.
 Rampling later remarked:It is not uncommon for a man to have an affair, or even for a woman to have an affair.
 But the way I found out!
 In the tabloids.
 It was demeaning.
 And then for it to have continued.
 No, I could not forgive that at the time.Rampling was engaged to Jean-Noël Tassez, a French journalist and businessman, from 1998 until his death in 2015.
-Rampling has lived in Paris since the late 1970s.